ZacMossHK/BankTechTest/README.md

 HandleTransaction returns validated transactions as objects containing the type of transaction, amount, and transaction date.

-CreateStatement returns a statement created from the user's transaction history in the form of a string.
+PrintStatement returns a statement created from the user's transaction history in the form of a string.

 BankAccountController connects BankAccountModel to the other two classes.